coronensis/dwarf/README.md

 [Real Programmers write in Fortran.](http://www.pbm.com/~lindahl/real.programmers.html)

-"...in this decadent era of Lite beer, hand calculators and "user-friendly" software but back in the Good Old Days, when the term "software" sounded funny and Real Computers were made out of drums and vacuum tubes, Real Programmers wrote in machine code.
+"Real Programmers write in Fortran in this decadent era of Lite beer, hand calculators and "user-friendly" software but back in the Good Old Days, when the term "software" sounded funny and Real Computers were made out of drums and vacuum tubes, Real Programmers wrote in machine code.
 Not Fortran.
 Not RATFOR.
 Not, even, assembly language.
 Machine Code.
 Raw, unadorned, inscrutable hexadecimal numbers.
 Directly."